 So, needless to say, I didn’t get the part.
 I’ll spare you the gory details of my audition…like how my uncontrollable nerves caused me to crack my voice twice, and how I bombed my line-reading (hey, I’m a musician, not an actor!)
 I was pretty bummed about not landing it.
 After all, how often do you get called to audition for a musical by Bono?

 A few years later, Spider-Man: Turn Off the Dark started to hit the media, and it wasn’t good: many stuntmen had been injured, some seriously, due to apparent malfunctioning of safety nets and set rigs.
 And then Natalie Mendoza, the actress playing Arachne—the part I had auditioned for—left the show after sustaining a concussion during a preview show.
 Years later, citing financial distress and special effects challenges, Spider-Man: Turn Off the Dark actually went dark when the show permanently closed.

 I was grateful for the incredible experience of auditioning for a real Broadway production, and humbled that a talent scout thought I was good enough of a singer to warrant a phone call.
 But I was most grateful for the fact that I wasn’t chosen at all and therefore avoided injury!
 (Thankfully, all of the injured actors and stuntmen made full recoveries.)

 It reminds me that we all have a path in life, and sometimes that path is hard to find.
 My path was not becoming a Broadway actress.
-Instead, it was continuing my own independent music career, releasing more albums with my band Mythica, and later three more solo albums, including my latest one On a Cloud, Marooned, which I am extremely proud of and I think you will enjoy.
+Instead, it was continuing my own independent music career, releasing more albums with my band Mythica, and later more solo albums, including my favorite album Crimson Daughter, which I am extremely proud of and I think you will enjoy.